Khachornchit/Node.js-Web-Application/README.md

 # Node.js Web Application
+Node.js is an open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside of a browser.
+It allow to use JavaScript to write command line tools and for server-side scripting—running scripts server-side to produce dynamic web page content before the page is sent to the user's web browser.

-A sample node.js web application with Express.js, EJS Template, and Bootstrap 4.3.
+This is a sample Node.js web application using Express.js, EJS Template, and Bootstrap 4.3.

 ## Technology Stack
 * Node.js, Express.js, ejs template